Dipesh166/Diet-Food-recommendation-system/Testing/read.md

 import streamlit as st
 import pandas as pd
-import aiohttp
-import asyncio
-from Generate_Recommendations import Generator from random import uniform as rnd from ImageFinder.ImageFinder import  find_image from streamlit_echarts import st_echarts
+from Generate_Recommendations import Generator from random import uniform as random from ImageFinder.ImageFinder import  find_image from streamlit_echarts import st_echarts